2025 Mentoring Program Banner - Join the waitlist

 Both mentors and mentees are required to attend all three workshop sessions.

-Meetings between mentors and mentees are flexible and should be arranged by mutual consent.
-From the experience and recommendations of previous program participants, mentors and mentees should plan to meet every week for approximately 1 hour during the 12-week program.
+Mentors and mentees should attend 10 x 1:1 meetings arranged by mutual consent.
+From the experience and recommendations of previous program participants, mentors and mentees should plan to meet every week for approximately 1 hour during the 10-week program.

 Where do we meet?